Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In general, there are linkages between surface water and groundwater.
-Understanding the spatial and temporal interconnection between surface water and groundwater is a requirement of the GSP and appropriate management actions will be included in the Plan.
+Understanding the spatial and temporal interconnection between surface water and groundwater is a requirement of the GSP and appropriate management actions have been included in the Plan.

 A “water budget” is the accounting of the total groundwater and surface water entering and leaving a basin, including the changes in the amount of groundwater stored in the basin.
 Basic components of water budgets are: